Justin Wilson (racing driver): Junior career

-His performances impressed the three-time world champion Jackie Stewart and his son Paul.
+Wilson's performances impressed the three-time world champion Jackie Stewart and his son Paul.
 Jackie Stewart concluded Wilson's height would hinder him in single-seaters and advised a move to either sports car or touring car racing.
 A lack of funding prevented a progression to Formula Three due to its high entry fee.
 His family wrote to the former driver and commentator Jonathan Palmer for advice.
 Palmer replied he had established a one-make racing series for drivers seeking a modest financial route to Formula One (F1).
 Wilson entered Formula Palmer Audi in 1998 and was employed as a driving instructor at Bedford Autodrome.
 With nine victories and four pole positions, he won the inaugural championship over Darren Turner, and was again shortlisted for the Autosport BRDC Award.

 Wilson's title victory earned him a fully funded seat in the International Formula 3000 Championship (IF3000)—F1's feeder series—with Team Astromega for the 1999 season, and Palmer became his manager.
 He worked to better his engineering skills and relationship with the media.
 During the season, in which Palmer obtained sponsorship for Wilson from Benetton Formula, he qualified for every race and was several times the highest-placed rookie.
 He took two points and was 20th in the drivers' standings.

-His driving ability attracted Nordic Racing's attention, and they signed him for the 2000 season.
+Wilson's driving ability attracted Nordic Racing's attention, and they signed him for the 2000 season.
 He established a rapport with team owners Chris and Derek Mower, and results improved from 1999, finishing fifth overall with two podiums and five points finishes.
 He returned to Nordic Racing for the 2001 season, after negotiations with Arden International in late 2000 fell through because of his tall height.
 Wilson won three times—at Autódromo José Carlos Pace, the A1-Ring and the Hungaroring— and achieving ten podium finishes and scoring 71 points, to become the first British driver to claim the championship.
 Wilson won by a series-record 32 points over Mark Webber, and the BRDC Gold Medal, the ERA Club Trophy and the Graham Hill Trophy for winning the title.

-At first F1 teams were not interested in Wilson, but tested for the Jordan squad at Silverstone in September 2001, and had a seat fitting at McLaren.
+At first, F1 teams were not interested in Wilson, but tested for the Jordan squad at Silverstone in September 2001, and had a seat fitting at McLaren.
 Jordan did not employ Wilson to race in the 2002 season due to financial issues, signing the 2001 British Formula Three champion Takuma Sato.
 Wilson considered going to Championship Auto Racing Teams (CART), and spoke to the Minardi team before it selected Webber; he did not return to IF3000.
 For 2002, he drove in the inaugural World Series by Nissan.
 The Racing Engineering team chose Wilson, and he accepted.
 He won races at Autódromo José Carlos Pace and the Circuit Ricardo Tormo and achieved six more podium finishes for fourth in the points standings.